 When it comes to planning and scheduling the project, project managers will find the online Gantt chart tool especially helpful.
 Task lists on spreadsheets are easy to upload and can open up in ProjectManager as a new project.
 Then just add the task duration and it populates a timeline.
 From here, the project manager can make milestones, assign team members tasks and even attach relevant documents and images for direction.

 Resource Management Calendars

-Of course, project managers need more that just tools to monitor the project.
-They need to get in there and reallocate resources to keep things moving smoothly.
-ProjectManager.com has tools to manage tasks and resources to see if team members have enough work.
+Of course, project managers need more than just tools to monitor the project.
+They need to reallocate resources to keep things moving smoothly.
+ProjectManager has tools to manage tasks and resources to see if team members have enough work.
 Reallocate their workload from the workload page.

-ProjectManager.com has tools for every project role.
-Cloud-based software means ProjectManager.com is reflecting the actual project as it is happening, so better decisions can be made.
-No matter what your project role is there are features that can help you do your job better.
+ProjectManager has tools for every project role.
+Online software means ProjectManager is reflecting the actual project as it’s happening, so better decisions can be made.
+No matter what your project role is, there are features that can help you do your job better.
 See for yourself by taking this free 30-day trial today.